-Truck on I-84 westbound
+Truck on I-84 eastbound

 Locations with a high number of truck accidents are listed below by route.
-The most common location was on I-84 near the Route 70 interchange in Cheshire.
-This was likely due to conditions when I-84 was under construction.
-In fact, the accident rate in that area dropped from 81 in 2004 to just 5 in 2008.
+The most common location was on I-84 between exit 25A and the Cheshire town line.
+This segment is located near a chokepoint where I-84 WB narrows from four lanes to two.